Home

 4. Matthew Holland was born about 1860, presumably in Wayne of Johnston County, North Carolina.
 He was living in Johnston County when he applied for a marriage license on 30 January 1882.
 He married Vanie Pender on 1 February 1882, in Wayne County.
 She was 18 years old, the daughter of John Pender and Anne; both parents were living in Wayne County.
 The marriage was performed by Thomas Holland, minister and probably his uncle.
 The marriage took place at Elder E. Holland's, who was probably Mathew's grandfather Elisha Holland and Curtis and Thomas Holland's father.

 2. John Holland was born about 1822 or 1823 in Wayne County, North Carolina.
 He married Serena Jane Howell.
 She was born 10 (or 18) July 1820, died 10 July 1889, and was buried in the Jinnett Caswell Holland Cemetery in Wayne County, North Carolina.
 There is a picture of her grave in the Album section of this web site.
-John married 2nd Mary Jane [last-name-unknown], called "Fannie."
-She was born in 1870.100
+After her death, John Holland married 2nd Mary Jane Frances Worley, called "Fannie."
+She was born in 1870.100 They had six children together.242

 This family was listed in the 1850 census for Wayne